 Elia A. Robertson, a partner at the firm, is a former assistant Philadelphia district attorney and standout law school trial team competitor who litigates medical malpractice, personal injury, product liability and sexual assault cases at Kline & Specter.

-Robertson has served as co-counsel in two of the firm’s largest recent cases, cases that brought lengthy trials and resulted in jury verdicts for women injured by surgically implanted vaginal mesh products manufactured and sold by one of America’s behemoth corporations, Johnson & Johnson.
+Robertson has served as co-counsel in three of the firm’s largest recent cases, cases that brought lengthy trials and resulted in jury verdicts for women injured by surgically implanted vaginal mesh products manufactured and sold by one of America’s behemoth corporations, Johnson & Johnson.

-In January 2019, Robertson was co-counsel on a case that culminated in a $41 million verdict for a Pennsylvania woman who suffered permanent injuries from a vaginal mesh device made by J&J subsidiary Ethicon Inc. The verdict, following a five-week trial in Philadelphia Common Pleas Court, included $25 million in punitive damages.
+Robertson was co-counsel three months earlier on a trial that culminated in a $41 million verdict for a Pennsylvania woman who suffered permanent injuries also from an Ethicon vaginal mesh device.
+The verdict, following a five-week trial in Philadelphia Common Pleas Court, included $25 million in punitive damages.
 (Read article)

 Before that case, Robertson was co-counsel in litigation that resulted in a $1.725 million settlement in March 2017 on behalf of an eight-year-old boy who was sexually assaulted by a teenager at a Montgomery County residential youth facility.
 The facility failed to provide required constant supervision of the younger boy.